The particular Hebrews

 Ge 35.26

-They’re listed in various orders, but Reuben tends to come first, ’cause he was firstborn.
+They’re listed in various orders, but Reuben, the firstborn, tends to come first.
 However, Israel reassigned the

-As birthright holder, Joseph was responsible for the family after Israel died, and received twice the inheritance of his brothers.
-Hence he’s represented by two tribes, named for Joseph’s sons Manasseh and Ephraim.
-They’re the tribes of Joseph, and you’ll notice Joseph isn’t called a tribe.
-(Unless you count that one time in Revelation,
+Because of Joseph’s double portion, he’s represented by two tribes, named for Joseph’s sons Manasseh and Ephraim.
+They’re the tribes of Joseph.
+And you’ll notice Joseph is seldom called a tribe… unless you count that one time in Revelation,

 - Asher.